TakuumiS/NextSteps/DEPLOYMENT.md

     - `GOOGLE_CLIENT_ID`: From Google Cloud Console.
     - `GOOGLE_CLIENT_SECRET`: From Google Cloud Console.
     - `GOOGLE_REDIRECT_URI`: Set to `https://<YOUR-BACKEND-URL>/auth/callback`.
-        - *Note*: You won't know the backend URL until after the first deploy fails or you create a placeholder service.
-        - **Workaround**: Deploy once.
-It will fail.
-Get the URL of the backend service.
-Update `GOOGLE_REDIRECT_URI` in the Render Dashboard Env Vars.
-Update your Google Cloud Console Authorized Redirect URIs to match.
-Redeploy.
     - `GEMINI_API_KEY`: From Google AI Studio.
+    - `FRONTEND_URL`: `https://<YOUR-FRONTEND-URL>.onrender.com` (Set this after frontend is deployed or create a placeholder).
+    - `VITE_API_URL` (for Frontend service): `https://<YOUR-BACKEND-URL>.onrender.com` (Set this after backend is deployed).

 6. Click **Apply**.
 7. Render will create:
     - A PostgreSQL database.
     - A Python backend service.
     - A Node.js frontend service.

+> [!IMPORTANT]
+> Since the Backend and Frontend depend on each other's URLs, you might need to deploy, get the URLs, update the Environment Variables in the Render Dashboard, and then redeploy.

 ## Manual Configuration (If not using Blueprint)